-We do a lot of content production both for our company blog and for our customers as part of our PR agency services.
+At Pressfarm, we create content as part of our PR agency services.
 Over 90% of our sales are channeled through our blog content, so you get the idea – content marketing is a big deal for us.
 We have learned what it takes to build out content page by page.
-Not just content, but great content that drives sales.
-We would like to share below some of the great tips we use to make our persuasive content:
+Come along as we share some of the great tips we use to make our content persuasive.

 1. Add proof to build credibility and trust